Skip to main content

 Strategic Partners, such as Cirrus Link, and Premier Technology Providers, such as 4IR and Sepasoft, are trusted parties by Inductive Automation.
 However, their modules or services are created by separate groups and may need to be vetted separately from the Ignition platform.

-The Module Marketplace hosts Ignition modules written by the community.
+The Module Showcase hosts Ignition modules written by the community.
 Authors are required to request certificates from Inductive Automation (IA).
 IA will remove modules with known problems or risk, but hosting does not require a high level of vetting.
 Your account representative may be able to provide more information on known authors or organizations.

 The bundled version of Java in Ignition uses Java 17.0.13, which may impact third party module compatibility.
 Refer to third party module documentation for further communication about any end-user modifications that may be required.